Romsou/Miniransomware/README.md

 ## Description

 This repository contains the proof of concept of a very simple and minimalist ransomware.
-It is intentionnally limited to encrypt files contained within the poc_data directory to avoid to encrypt your whole system by accident.
+It is intentionnally limited to encrypt files contained within the poc_data folder to avoid to encrypt your whole system by accident.

 This software is intended for educationnal purpose only and was made for a presentation during a cybersecurity class, please, do not use it to harm systems you don't have authorization to.